GhostIsLegit/DreamFinder-Web-Source/README.md

-Create a folder with the name "dbs" and place your database in the folder install the dependencies on pakges.txt with nmp run the server on the folder server with "node server.js" change ip on the script.js (serverIp) with the ip gived from server execution go to ips printed on server execution with port 3000
+Create a folder with the name "dbs" and place your database in the folder install the dependencies on xd.txt with nmp run the server on the folder server with "node server.js" change ip on the script.js (serverIp) with the ip gived from server execution go to ips printed on server execution with port 3000